-1) Determine which IT activities take up most time and money
+1) Determine which IT activities take up the most time and money

-2) Talk to a cloud services provider to see if your needs can be met by cloud-based services.
+2) Talk to a cloud services provider to see if cloud-based services can meet your needs

 This cost-benefit analysis will be unique for your company, your desired slate of services, and the comparative costs of doing it all in-house.
 The numbers are necessary but not sufficient for the decision, as you can see in step 4.